lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 tmux offers a number of useful features, but it's a bit confusing for first-time users.
-In particular, tmux has its own clipboard buffer, so when copying the contents of the terminal, you can suffer from the fact that it can be pasted only within tmux by default.
+In particular, tmux has its own clipboard buffer, so when copying the contents of the terminal, users can suffer from the fact that it can be pasted only within tmux by default.
 Furthermore, it is difficult to expose user system's clipboard to tmux inside web browser, so the terminal contents cannot be copied and pasted to other programs of user's computer.
 The so-called ``Ctrl-C`` / ``Ctrl-V`` is not working with tmux.

-If you need to copy and paste the terminal contents to your system's clipboard, you can temporarily turn off tmux's mouse support.
+If copy and paste of terminal contents is needed to system's clipboard, users can temporarily turn off tmux's mouse support.
 First, press ``Ctrl-B`` key to enter tmux control mode.
-Then type ``:set -g mouse off`` and press ``Enter`` (note that you have to type the first colon as well).
-You can check what you are typing in the status bar at the bottom of the screen.
+Then type ``:set -g mouse off`` and press ``Enter`` (note to type the first colon as well).
+Users can check what they are typing in the status bar at the bottom of the screen.
 Then drag the desired text from the terminal with the mouse and press the ``Ctrl-C`` or ``Cmd-C`` (in Mac) to copy them to the clipboard of the user's computer.

-With mouse support turned off, you cannot scroll through the mouse wheel to see the contents of the previous page from the terminal.
-In this case, you can turn on mouse support again.
+With mouse support turned off, scrolling through the mouse wheel is not supprted, to see the contents of the previous page from the terminal.
+In this case, users can turn on mouse support.
 Press ``Ctrl-B``, and this time, type ``:set -g mouse on``.
-Now you can scroll mouse wheel to see the contents of the previous page.
+Now scrolling through mouse wheelis available to see the contents of the previous page.

 If you remember ``:set -g mouse off`` or ``:set -g mouse on`` after ``Ctrl-B``, you can use the web terminal more conveniently.

 .. note::
    ``Ctrl-B`` is tmux's default control mode key.
-If you set another control key by modifying ``.tmux.conf`` in user home directory, you should press the set key combination instead of ``Ctrl-B``.
+If users set another control key by modifying ``.tmux.conf`` in user home directory, they should press the set key combination instead of ``Ctrl-B``.

 .. note::